-Savannah, Georgia is home to some of the most beautiful architecture and prettiest streets in the country (seriously…just wait until you see the Historic District in person!), and today I’m sharing some of the must-see places in and around the city.
+Savannah is home to some of the most beautiful architecture and prettiest streets in Georgia, and today I’m sharing some of the must-see places in and around the city.

 Consider this a summary of the “best of the best” attractions in Savannah; these are the places every first-time visitor should consider adding to their bucket list.